mnneeltakemail2/testNeel3/getting-started/as-a-user.md

 ## Transfers and Gateways

 After creating your account, it's the time to make some transfers and deal with transactions.
-To be familiar with our transfers and gateways please check [_**Transfers and Gateways Guide**_](/neel-client/wallet-management.md). it includes all details about send and deposit operations for external cryptocurrencies which are supported within Neel Platform.
+To be familiar with our transfers and gateways please check [_**Transfers and Gateways Guide**_](/neel-client/wallet-management.md). it includes all details about send and deposit operations for external cryptocurrencies which are supported within Neel Network.
 All transactions with external coins are processing with the [_**payment gateways**_](/neel-client/frequently-asked-questions-faq/transfers-and-gateways/payment-gateway.md).

-**Note.** Each asset issued on Neel can be traded right after that and Gateways will be needed for cryptocurrencies which are not included on Neel Platform.
+**Note.** Each asset issued on Neel can be traded right after that and Gateways will be needed for cryptocurrencies which are not included on Neel Network.

 ## Assets Management